nexicore-digitals/nexus-dsm-toolkit/CONTRIBUTING.md

 ---

-## 🧱 Code Structure
+## 🧱 Code Structure Overview

-Understanding the project's layout will help you find your way around:
+Understanding the layout will help you contribute effectively:

-* `src/parsers/` — Core logic for CSV and JSON parsing.
+- `src/parsers/` — CSV and JSON parsing logic
-* `src/validators/` — Modules for syntax checks, header validation, and quote balance.
-* `src/converters/` — Logic for transforming data between CSV and JSON formats.
+- `src/validators/` — Syntax, header, quote balance, and schema checks
+- `src/converters/` — Format transformation modules (CSV ↔ JSON)
-* `src/adapters/` — Integration layers for external libraries (e.g., PapaParse adapter).
+- `src/adapters/` — Integration layers (e.g. PapaParse)
-* `src/constants/` — Shared constants and configuration values used across the project.
+- `src/constants/` — Shared constants and config values
-* `src/types/` — Shared TypeScript interfaces and type definitions.
+- `src/types/` — TypeScript interfaces and definitions
-* `src/utils/` — General utility helpers and shared functions.
+- `src/utils/` — General-purpose helpers
-* `__tests__/` — Contains all unit and integration tests (feel free to add new test fixtures here!).
+- `__tests__/` — Unit and integration tests (add fixtures here!)

 ---

 ## ✅ Contribution Guidelines

-To maintain code quality and ensure smooth collaboration, please adhere to these guidelines:
+To maintain quality and clarity across the toolkit:

+- **Modularity First**
-* **Focus on Modularity:** Keep logic pure, testable, and contained within its relevant module.
+  Keep logic pure, testable, and scoped to its module.

-* **Type Safety:** Maintain strong type safety with clear TypeScript interfaces and types.
+- **Type Safety**
+  Use clear, expressive TypeScript types and interfaces.

+- **Testing Required**
-* **Comprehensive Testing:** Add tests for any new functionality, bug fixes, or edge cases you introduce.
+  Add tests for all new features, bug fixes, and edge cases.

+- **Linting & Style**
-* **Code Style & Linting:** Ensure your code adheres to the project's style conventions.
+  Ensure your code follows project conventions:

     ```bash
-    # Run ESLint to check for code quality and style issues
     npm run lint
     ```

-* **Pull Request (PR) Etiquette:**
+- **Pull Request Etiquette**
-  * Keep your PRs focused on a single logical change.
-  * Branch from `main` for new features or bug fixes.
+  - Branch from `main`
-  * Write clear, concise, and descriptive commit messages (following Conventional Commits if possible, but descriptive is key!).
+  - Keep PRs focused and atomic
+  - Use clear commit messages (Conventional Commits encouraged)
-  * Provide a detailed description in your PR explaining the problem it solves and how.
+  - Include a detailed PR description: what, why, and how

 ---

+## 🤖 Nexi Is Here to Help

+If you're unsure where to start, open an issue or draft PR—Nexi (our AI guide) and the maintainers will help you navigate the toolkit, suggest improvements, and clarify architecture decisions.

+---

+## 💬 Questions & Collaboration

-Need help understanding the structure, troubleshooting, or picking a good place to contribute?
-Don't hesitate to open an issue, ask questions, or drop a draft PR — we're always happy to collaborate and guide you!
+Need help understanding the structure, troubleshooting a bug, or exploring a new feature?
+Open an issue, start a discussion, or reach out—we’re building this ecosystem together.

+---

+**Built by Nexicore Digitals to empower developers with clarity, control, and confidence.**